EditMaker/hex-speech/README.md

 - **and:** If there is a zero gap between nonzero digits in a section you may optionally include "and" such as `1001` being "1 trihex and 1"

 ### Section values as names
-- In Hex-Speech, sections are divided into sections of 4 digits (16 bits) unlike English decimal digits which are divided after 3.
+- In Hex-Speech, sections are divided into 4 digits (16 bits) unlike English decimal digits which are divided after 3.
 - You do not say the base section. **Example:** `AF24` is "A trihex F duhex 2 hex 4"
 - When there are two or more sections you state the section name as "sec" then its number counting up from the base section which is left unstated as 0. **Example:** `A,000F,AF24` is "A sec 2, F sec 1, A trihex F duhex 2 hex 4"